resource-watch/ocean-watch-data/datasets/ocn_020_alt_chemical_concentrations/README.md

 This file describes the Surface Concentration of Nutrients at River Mouths dataset on [Ocean Watch](https://www.oceanwatchdata.org)

 ### Function
-Mean concentration at surface of nitrate, phosphate, and dissolved oxygen at points representing major river outlets into the ocean
+Mean surface concentration at surface of nitrate, phosphate, and dissolved oxygen at points representing major river outlets into the ocean

 ### Source
 Copernicus Marine Environment Monitoring Service (CMEMS)